Filipino children's book artist accused of copying artworks of a South Korean

 What went before

-Last weekend, illustrator and comic artist Kael Molo shared screenshots of Gipa’s artworks used in the book and juxtaposed it with some of Hong’s creations.
+Last weekend, illustrator and comic artist Kael Molo shared screenshots that were originally taken by his friend which involved Gipa’s artworks used in the book juxtaposed with some of Hong’s creations.

-His screenshots included a Facebook conversation which involved Gipa, who appeared to have requested to delete a post.
+The screenshots included a Facebook conversation which involved Gipa, who appeared to have requested to delete something.

+Molo said to Interaksyon that a friend “merely took screenshots of Paolo Magtira’s post on Facebook,” which he then shared on his Twitter account.

-Molo also included a screenshot of Gipa’s apology which was posted on her Facebook account shortly after the issue erupted.
+The screenshots included Gipa’s apology which was posted on her Facebook account shortly after the issue erupted.

 YIKESSSS probably the worst plagiarism I've seen in a while.
 Kay soonsang pa sya kumopya pic.twitter.com/38HqU5YpHc